leofk/topology/src/markdown/pione_md/associativity.md

 ### Associativity: $f \cdot (g \cdot h) \simeq (f \cdot g) \cdot h$

-Suppose we have three loops $f,g,h:I\mapsto X$ all with basepoint $x_0$.
+Suppose we have three loops $f,g,h:I \to X$ all with basepoint $x_0$.
 We want to show that rearranging the parentheses in an expression with the path concatenation operation with not change the result.

 $\\